Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Formulation

 and \eqref{eq:nondimensional_surfactant_flux} becomes

-To avoid secular growth of the net mass of surfactant in \eqref{eq:nondim_cons_1_1i}, we require that the right-hand sides of \eqref{eq:nondim_cons_1_1i} are zero.
-Hence, the bulk and interfacial concentrations evolve over moderate time scales according to
+To avoid secular growth of the net mass of surfactant in \eqref{eq:nondim_cons_1_1i}, we require that the right-hand sides of \eqref{eq:nondim_cons_1_1i} are zero \jl{\citep{bender2013advanced}}.
+Hence, the bulk and interfacial concentrations evolve over intermediate time scales according to

 Substituting the velocity and flux conditions \eqref{eq:u_def}--\eqref{eq:bulk_flux_constraints} into the surfactant transport equations \eqref{eq:nondim_cons_1_1_f} gives us ODEs that govern the unsteady advection, diffusion and exchange of surfactant over one period,